Java Methods and Basic Object-Oriented Programming

 }

-This method uses Java's built-in Year class to get the current year.
-It then calculates the age of the car and returns true if it's over 25 years old, false otherwise.
+This method uses Java's built-in Year class to obtain the current year.
+It then calculates the age of the car and returns true if it's older than 25 years, and false otherwise.

-5. Now that we've added these methods to our Car class, let's update our CarDemo.java file to use them.
+5. With these additional methods added to our Car class, let's update our CarDemo.java file to use them.
 Open CarDemo.java and replace its contents with:

 public class CarDemo {